If pregnancy does not happen as expected, or there are issues, both male and female fertility testing needs to be done to get tested for fertility.

 There are small risks of bleeding, infection, and reactions to anesthesia.
 Many patients experience temporary discomfort in the shoulders after the operation due to residual carbon dioxide that puts pressure on the diaphragm.
 The wound itself is minimally painful.

 Hysterosalpingography is performed to discover possible blockage in the fallopian tubes and abnormalities in the uterus:

 - The doctor inserts a tube into the cervix through which a special dye is injected.
 (The patient may experience some cramping and discomfort.)

 - The dye passes into the uterus and up through the fallopian tubes.

 - An x-ray is taken of the dye-filled uterus and tubes.

 - If the dye is seen emerging from the end of the tube, no blockage is present.
 (In some cases, hysterosalpingography may even restore fertility by clearing away tiny tubal blockages).

-- If results show blockage or abnormalities, the test may need to be repeated.
-In case of blockage, hysterosalpingography may reveal a number of conditions, including endometrial polyps, fibroid tumors, or structural abnormalities of the uterus and tubes.
+- If the results show blockage or abnormalities, the test may need to be repeated.
+In the case of blockage, hysterosalpingography may reveal a number of conditions, including endometrial polyps, fibroid tumors, or structural abnormalities of the uterus and tubes.

 - The test has significant rates of false diagnoses, both positive and negative.
 There is a small risk of pelvic infection, and antibiotics may be prescribed prior to the procedure.
 One study suggested that flushing the tubes with an oil-based fluid (lipiodol) during this procedure may improve fertility rates in women with infertility of unknown causes.